awslabs/mountpoint-s3-csi-driver/docs/CACHING.md

           #         - ip-192-0-2-0.region-code.compute.internal
 ```

-After deploying your workload, the Mountpoint Pod should also be deployed to the same node automatically with an local NVMe PV attached to it:
+After deploying your workload, the Mountpoint Pod should also be deployed to the same node automatically with a local NVMe PV attached to it:
 ```bash
 $ kubectl describe po -n mount-s3
 Name:                 mp-ql5rd